ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     Remove the annihilation of particles on the same determinant step.

+**REGENEXCITGENS**
+    This option will regenerate the excitation generator for each particle, every time a new random excitation is wanted.
+This is MUCH slower for the same number of particles (10x?).
+However, this frees up a lot more memory to store more particles.

 The following option are only available in **MCSTAR** calculations:

 **BINCANCEL**